Constantine II of Greece: Royal countercoup of 13 December 1967 and exile

 On the morning of the day the countercoup had been rescheduled to, 13 December 1967, after eight months of planning the countercoup, the royal family flew to Kavala, east of Thessaloniki, accompanied by Prime Minister Konstantinos Kollias who was informed at that moment of Constantine's plan.
 They arrived at 11:30 a.m. and were well received by the citizens.
 But some conspirators were neutralised, such as General Manettas, and Odysseas Angelis informed the public of the plan, asking citizens to obey his orders minutes before telecommunications were cut off.
 By noon, all the airbases, except one in Athens, had joined the royalist movement, and fleet leader Vice Admiral Dedes, before being arrested, ordered successfully the whole fleet sail towards Kavala in obedience to the king.
 They did not manage to take Thessaloniki and it soon became apparent that the senior officers were not in control of their units.
 This, along with the arrest of several officers, including the capture of Peridis that afternoon, and the delay in the execution of some orders, led to the countercoup's failure.

-The junta, led by Georgios Papadopoulos, on the same day appointed General Georgios Zoitakis as Regent of Greece, who was sworn into office in Athens by Ieronymos.
-Constantine, the royal family and Prime Minister Konstantinos Kollias took off in torrential rain from Kavala for exile in Rome, where they arrived at 4 p.m. on 14 December, with their plane having only five minutes of feul left.
+The junta, led by Georgios Papadopoulos, on the same day appointed General Georgios Zoitakis as Regent of Greece.
+Archbishop Ieronymos swore Zoitakis into office in Athens.
+Constantine, the royal family and Konstantinos Kollias took off in torrential rain from Kavala for exile in Rome, where they arrived at 4 p.m. on 14 December, with their plane having only five minutes of fuel left.
 In 2004, Constantine said that he would have done everything the same, but with more caution.
 Two weeks after his exile, photos of Constantine and his family celebrating Christmas with normality in the Greek Ambassador to Italy's home reached Greek media, which didn't do Constantine's reputation "any favour".
 He remained in exile in Italy through the rest of military rule, although he technically continued as king until 1 June 1973.
 He was never to return to Greece as a reigning monarch.